-Clinical scenario Guidelines for people with the MYBCP3 variant detected Patient conversation starters: Individuals with confirmed DNA variant Focused cardiovascular evaluation including, but not limited to, physical examination, collection of detailed family history, echocardiogram, electrocardiogram, consideration of stress testing ^{2,4,5} It's recommended that people with a DNA variant linked to cardiomyopathy make a plan to evaluate their heart health.
+Clinical scenario Guidelines for people with the MYH7 variant detected Patient conversation starters: Individuals with confirmed DNA variant Focused cardiovascular evaluation including, but not limited to, physical examination, collection of detailed family history, echocardiogram, electrocardiogram, consideration of stress testing It's recommended that people with a DNA variant linked to cardiomyopathy make a plan to evaluate their heart health.
 This way, any heart problems can be found as early as possible, and a treatment plan can be made.
-If your genetic test result is confirmed, it's important to work with the right specialists-like a cardiologist and a geneticist-to make a plan that's right for you.
-Asymptomatic individuals with confirmed DNA variant Consider routine cardiac screening ^{3,4} Individuals with a confirmed DNA variant and signs or symptoms of cardiomyopathy Treatment is highly individualized, and expert centers should be consulted ^{3,5} Treatment and management typically follow the American College of Cardiology Foundation/American Heart Association Guidelines ^{2,3,5}
+If your genetic test result is confirmed, it's important to work with the right specialists-like a cardiologist and a geneticist- to make a plan that's right for you.
+Asymptomatic individuals with confirmed DNA variant Consider routine cardiac screening Individuals with a confirmed DNA variant and signs or symptoms of cardiomyopathy Treatment is highly individualized, and expert centers should be consulted $^{3.5}$ Treatment and management typically follow the American College of Cardiology Foundation/American Heart Association Guidelines 2.3.5

 Refer to current guidelines for complete recommendations.
-Recommendations may change over time.
+Recommendations and guidelines may change over time.